Procedurally Generating plant stems

 In our example, this looks pretty decent.
 There are several drawbacks to this approach though:

 • Sharp edges when changing scale.
-At the tree's base, there are hard edged steps from one trunk diameter to another
+At the tree's base, there are hard-edged steps from one trunk diameter to another

 • Sharp normals when drawing tight curves.
 The cylinder's normals have no way to blend with each other, so it becomes very apparent the stem is segmented when the turning radius is tight

-• Breaks in stem at tight curves.
+• Breaks in the stem at tight curves.
 When turning tightly there are visible breaks in the stem since this system has no knowledge of corners

 • Seamless UV mapping is impossible.
 As we copy the mesh, we copy the UV coordinates as well.
 There's no easy way to use this technique to map a seamless bark texture onto our trunk without significant stretching and warping